Why 'Monopoly For Millennials' Is Being Savaged By Twitter

 There’s a new monopoly game for millennials but you don’t buy property you buy experiences (concert tickets, etc) the news even said something about sleeping on a friends couch.. does anyone else find this offensive??— Erica Ward (Tudor) (@mER1CA_) November 16, 2018

-The game is currently for sale in the U.S. from Walmart priced at $19.82 USD – a figure which looks remarkably like the year in which the first millennials are often said to have been born.
+The game is currently for sale in the US from supermarket chain Walmart priced at $19.82 – a figure which looks remarkably like the year in which the first millennials are often said to have been born.

 Monopoly's manufacturer Hasbro has defended the new edition in a press statement, telling Fortune: "We created Monopoly for Millennials to provide fans with a lighthearted game that allows Millennials to take a break from real life and laugh at the relatable experiences and labels that can sometimes be placed on them.